osrf/gazebo_tutorials/lockstep_physics_sensors/tutorial.md

 We will use a high-resolution high-frame-rate camera for illustration.

+Create a world file:

+        gedit camera_strict_rate.world

-Create a `camera_strict_rate.world` file with the following content:
+Paste in the following content:

 ~~~
 <?xml version="1.0" ?>